smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 * No support form covariates embedded in numerator or denominator data.
 Data must be extracted into a separate covariate table.
 Covariates must be merged into a single table and disaggregated (if required) by year.
 It is not planned to remove these restrictions which were in the previous RIF.
 * Covariates must be quantilised.
-Support discrete value covariates (i.e. on the fly quantilisation) may be added in future releases.
+Support for continuous variable covariates (i.e. on the fly quantilisation) may be added in future releases.
 * Denominator data is always used in indirect standardisation.
 There is no support currently in the RIF for direct standardisation using standard populations.
 This was supported in previous versions of the RIF and will be put back if required;